khilnani/hipchat.py/README.md

 - Launch `System Preferences` and navigate to `Keyboard` / `Shortcuts`
 - Under `Services` locate your Service in the `General` category
 - Assign a keyboard shortcut.

+### AWS Lambda

+The main script, `hipchat.py` can also be run as a AWS Lambda function, with its output saved to S3.
+An API setup in the AWS API Gateway can then return the info saved in S3, presumably the most recent status (within 15 min, based on the event config below)

+- Create a Lambda function, with a scheduled event.
+- To make things easier, select the blueprint: `lambda-canary` as below:
+    - Configure Event source
+        - Event source type: `CloudWatch Events - Schedule`
+        - Rule name: `hipchatunread`
+        - Schedule expression: `rate(15 minutes)`
+    - Configure function
+        - Name: `hipchat-unread`
+        - Code: use the default
+        - Runtime: `Python 2.7`
+        - Handler: `lambda_function.lambda_handler`
+        - Role: `Basic with DynamoDB`
+        - Memory: `128` mb
+        - Timeout: `3` min `0` sec
+        - VPC: `No VPC`
+- Once setup,
+    - Setup a virtual environment using the `requirements.txt` package list
+    - Run `bin/lambda-package.sh`
+    - Upload `lambda.zip`
+    - Update
+        - Handler: `hipchat.lambda_handler`
+    - Run `Test`